-- Improve bicycle infrastructure for the length of Veirs Mill Road and on residential streets that provides a connection between existing and proposed transit stations to schools, parks and community facilities. - o In the short term, develop an interim continuous bicycle network along Veirs
+• Improve bicycle infrastructure for the length of Veirs Mill Road and on residential streets that provide a connection between existing and proposed transit stations to schools, parks and community facilities.
+(Refer to Table 5.)

-Mill Road that provides a combination of facilities, including new sidepaths, neighborhood greenways on parallel streets, contra-flow bike lanes on residential access roads and connections to existing trails.

-- With the design and implementation of long-term redevelopment or infrastructure projects, such as bus rapid transit, provide a combination of dedicated bicycle facilities on Veirs Mill Road and select intersecting streets to align with the Bicycle Master Plan network. - Provide a sidepath on the north side of Veirs Mill Road that transitions to a two-way separated bike lane and sidewalk at areas with commercial land use, particularly at the Stoneymill Square and Veirs Mill Village Shopping Centers. - Provide two-way separated bicycle lanes and a sidewalk on the south side of Veirs Mill Road, consistent with the Breezeway Network designation in the Bicycle Master Plan.
-The two-way separated bicycle lanes and sidewalk should transition to a sidepath between the future Montrose Parkway and the western plan boundary as well as Pendleton Drive and Newport Mill Road, where the right-of-way is constrained.
+- In the short term, develop an interim continuous bicycle network along Veirs Mill Road and on parallel streets that provide a combination of facilities, including new sidepaths, neighborhood greenways and connections to existing trails.
+(Refer to Map 7.) - With the design and implementation of long-term redevelopment or infrastructure projects, such as bus rapid transit, provide a combination of dedicated bicycle facilities on Veirs Mill Road and select intersecting streets to align with the Bicycle Master Plan network.
+(Refer to Map 8.) - Provide a sidepath on the north side of Veirs Mill Road that transitions to a two-way separated bike lane and sidewalk at areas with commercial land use, particularly at the Stoneymill Square and Veirs Mill Village Shopping Centers. - Provide two-way separated bicycle lanes and a sidewalk on the south side of Veirs Mill Road, consistent with the Breezeway Network designation in the Bicycle Master Plan.
+The two-way separated bicycle lanes and sidewalk should transition to a sidepath between the future Montrose Parkway and the western plan boundary.